mindspore-ai/ms-operator/README.md

 MPI Operator together with the high performance `Ascend` processor, it is possible that MindSpore will bring distributed training to an even higher level.

-### Example yaml file
+## Appendix: Example yaml file

 The yaml file to create distributed training MSJob expected to be like this:
 ```yaml
 # WIP example for distributed training
 apiVersion: "kubeflow.org/v1"